staedtlernorica/Youtube-Video-Statistics-Scraper/README.md

 *  follow the direction in personal_api.py and paste your API key

 Now the script is ready to scrape playlists and channels.
 Doubble click on `main.pyw`, and the GUI should pop up.
+If the window below does not pop up, it is most likely because one of the three steps above was not followed (it'll most likely be the third step).

 ## Usage
 <a href="url"><img src="https://i.imgur.com/3Vnkxrs.png" align="left" height="125" width="525" ></a>